-Between March 2013 and May 2013, we observed reported trading of approximately 1.5 million shares of our common stock on the FBR PLUS[TM] System with reported trading prices between \$12.50 and \$13.50 per share.
+Between March 2013 and May 2013, we observed reported trading of approximately 1.5 million shares of our common stock on the FBR PLUSTM System with reported trading prices between \$12.50 and \$13.50 per share.
 In March 2013, we observed reported trades of \$13.00 and \$13.50 on the same days that two of our competitors, Radian and MGIC, announced the successful completion of debt and equity offerings of approximately \$700 million and \$1 billion, respectively.
-The quoted price of the Company's common stock on the FBR PLUS[TM] System experienced an increase that is likely attributable to these announcements, which the Company believes indicated renewed investor confidence in the private MI industry.
+The quoted price of the Company's common stock on the FBR PLUSTM System experienced an increase that is likely attributable to these announcements, which the Company believes indicated renewed investor confidence in the private MI industry.
 There were no reported trades of our common stock in April 2013.
-On May 14, 2013, we observed a trade of our common stock in the FBR PLUS[TM] System (the only reported trade during May 2013) at a price of \$12.50 per share with a volume of 750,000 shares.
-The bid/ask spread on our common stock on the FBR PLUS[TM] System on the date of the option grants was \$12.25/\$12.75.
+On May 14, 2013, we observed a trade of our common stock in the FBR PLUSTM System (the only reported trade during May 2013) at a price of \$12.50 per share with a volume of 750,000 shares.
+The bid/ask spread on our common stock on the FBR PLUSTM System on the date of the option grants was \$12.25/\$12.75.
 On May 9, 2013 and May 15, 2013, our Board granted stock options with exercise prices of \$12.65 per share and \$12.50 per share, respectively.
-Based on the reported trade observed on the FBR PLUS[TM] System.
-The fair value of our common stock on the May grant dates to be within the bid/ask spread quoted on the FBR PLUS[TM] System.
-The fair value of our common stock underlying the options granted on May 9, 2013 was determined contemporaneously, and the fair value of our common stock underlying the options granted on May 9, 2013 was determined retrospectively.
+Based on the reported trade observed on the FBR PLUSTM System on May 14, 2013 at a price of \$12.50 and the recent investments in our industry, we determined the fair value of our common stock on the May grant dates to be within the bid/ask spread quoted on the FBR PLUSTM System.
+The fair value of our common stock underlying the options granted on May 9, 2013 was determined retrospectively.